Subscribe

 If you want a more in-depth look into the differences, read our article on the discovery phase in waterfall vs. agile projects.

-We’ve sat down with Vladimir Sechko, lead BA at ITRex, to ask him about the types of projects that could benefit from introducing a discovery phase.
+We’ve sat down with Vladimir Sechko, lead BA at ITRex, to ask him about the types of projects that could benefit from introducing the discovery phase.
 Spoiler: any.
 And we’ll explain the reason for such a response later on.
 For now, we’ll draw on three examples from ITRex’s portfolio to illustrate when discovery activities come in handy.

 Project 1.
 A software platform for market research and forecasting